amicojeko/open_bike_light/README.md

 - **Open Hardware**: You can choose the LED types as well as the battery, to meet any possible requirement.
 You can also print your own enclosure to mount it wherever you want.
 - **Open Software**: You can design any light pattern you want.
 - **Simple to use**: I've tried to make an intuitive single button interface, to make the use obvious without the need to read a manual.
 - **Funny**: This is a simple and yet challenging multidisciplinary project!
-It involves programming an ATTiny85 with an Arduino, playing with exotic low level functions as the Sleep mode and Interrupts, some basic circuit design and soldering and designing/3D-printing the enclosure.
+It involves programming an ATTiny85 with an Arduino, playing with exotic low level functions as the Sleep mode and Interrupts, some basic circuit design and soldering, as well as designing/3D-printing the enclosure.

 ## Usage
 I wanted the usage to be dead simple, this is how the single-button interface works